dranidis/humble-dialog/README.md

     }

 ```

 The rest of the methods in `ChainComposerDialog` humble object are simple setters.

 ```java
     public void setAddButtonEnabled(boolean b) {
         addButton.setEnabled(b);
     }
 ```

 So, overall, the humble object is extremely simple.
-Delegating action listeners and dead simple setters for the subcomponents.
+Listeners delegating actions to the smart object and dead simple setters for the subcomponents.

 ## The smart object

 All the logic for the coordination of the subcomponents is moved inside the "smart" object `ChainComposer`.

-The smart object also has a reference to the humble object via the `ChainComposerView` interface.
+The smart object `ChainComposer` also has a reference to the humble object via the `ChainComposerView` interface.

 ```java
 public class ChainComposer {
     private ChainComposerView view;

 ```

 The smart object holds also an abstract representation of the state in the humble object.
+It holds all the necessary data in order to render the view object.

 ```java
     private List<Filter> selectionList;
     private List<Filter> chainList;
 ```

 The action methods of the smart object contain the logic that

 - updates the state of the smart object and
 - updates the components in the humble object:

 ```java
     public void add() {
         int i = selectedIndex;